 Two examples of property regulation in legacy cities serve as important reminders to city officials about federalism in the United States.

 First, consider land banking.
 Facing rampant blight, Genesee County in Michigan developed a creative solution involving a local government entity (the land bank) acquiring, and seeking to repurpose, vacant properties.
-The County faced opposition, however, from limitations imposed by state law.… Read More
+The County faced opposition, however, from limitations imposed by state law.
+Taking the challenges head on, local leaders persuaded the state legislature to adopt groundbreaking legislation enabling land banking.
+The ensuing success prompted many other municipalities to adopt this approach.… Read More

 If it were only a case of 50,000 destitute children interned for trying to enter the United States, we would not still be reading about this ongoing sadness.
 Many right-minded, good people fear that where there are 50,000 today, there will be 500,000 or perhaps five million refugees before long.
 So what should one do?
 I say bring them here.
 They are kids.
 They are not a threat, economically or otherwise.

-We have room here in the Lake Belt (formerly dubbed the Rust Belt), and soon we will need these brave and oh so familiar strangers, fleeing poverty, hatred and violence, wanting a better life.… Read More
+We have room here in the Lake Belt (formerly dubbed the Rust Belt), and soon we will need these brave and oh so familiar strangers, fleeing poverty, hatred and violence, wanting a better life.
+From Duluth, Minnesota through Milwaukee, Kankakee, Gary, Detroit, Toledo, Cleveland, Erie, Buffalo, Syracuse, Albany, all the way to Springfield, Massachusetts and Hartford, Connecticut, our legacy cities have room.… Read More

 Immigration has dominated news headlines for much of this summer, with little progress made in the debate on Capitol Hill.
 Yet, regardless of what is happening in Washington, immigrants are being welcomed across the country into communities that recognize that their greatest strength comes from their diverse residents.
 In Legacy Cities, there is a growing recognition that a wellspring of resilience resides not only in the untapped assets of infrastructure and longstanding institutions, but in the people who have and will continue to shape the future.
 As in centuries past, New Americans should be welcomed as vital partners in expanding prosperity for our nation’s cities.